Arana-Jayavihan/AndroControl/README.md

 ## TODOs
 + Functionality to remember servers on frontend.
 Done ✅
 + Implement proper keyboard controls.
-Pending ⏳
+Done ✅
 + Implementing an authentication mechanism.
-Pending ⏳
+Discarded
 + Adding TLS to secure the socket communication.
-Pending ⏳
+Discarded

 ## How To Install
 ### Prerequisities